Matthias1590/basm/README.md

 # Debugger

-To debug a program, use the following command:
+To debug an assembled program, use the following command (make sure you assembled the program with the -d flag enabled):
 ```shell
 python bdbg.py output.bin
 ```